 - Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

-It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
-For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.
+For a first offense, it is a class E felony, which can result in a maximum prison sentence of up to 4 years and a fine of up to $10,000.
+In the case of a repeat offender, it escalates to a class D felony, carrying a potential punishment of up to 7 years in state prison and a fine of up to $10,000.

 There are no mandatory minimum sentencing requirements for any of these charges in Springfield, MO.
 Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Additionally, if you are convicted of a sex crime in Springfield, MO, you may be required to register as a sex offender.
+Additionally, if you are convicted of a sex crime in Springfield, MO, you may be obligated to register as a sex offender.
 The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Springfield, MO lawyers are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
+Our proficient Springfield, MO attorneys are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
 Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.

 Your Rights and the Sexual Misconduct Legal Process in Springfield, MO

 If you’re accused of sexual misconduct in Springfield or anywhere else in Missouri, it is imperative to be aware of your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Additionally, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination as stipulated in the Fifth Amendment.
+Furthermore, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination as stipulated in the Fifth Amendment.

 - Investigation